istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

   ![alt text](images/output.png)

-1. You can access the RHEL VM and JBoss EAP Admin Console using Public IP.
+1. Create Public IP to access the RHEL VM and JBoss EAP Admin Console

    - The RHEL VM you created does not have a Public IP associated with it.
 You can [create a Public IP](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-public-ip-address#create-a-public-ip-address) for accessing the VM and [associate the Public IP to the VM](https://docs.microsoft.com/en-us/azure/virtual-network/associate-public-ip-address-vm).
 All this can be done using Azure Portal or Powershell commands or CLI commands.